 It’s important to remember that while these success stories are inspiring, they also involve a commitment to lifestyle changes.

 We always recommend considering all the non-surgical alternatives to weight loss surgeries and we usually provide all our patients with lifestyle and dietary consultancy to make sure that the procedure is successful.
 Are you ready to experience a healthier and happier you without adopting drastic measures?
 Schedule a consultation today and let our team of highly skilled and experienced professionals guide you on your weight loss journey.

 Who is an ideal candidate for the gastric balloon procedure?

 The gastric balloon procedure is ideal for individuals who suffer from overweight or obesity, with a Body Mass Index (BMI) of 30 or above.
-It’s also suitable for those who have tried other weight loss methods without success and are not eligible or ready for more invasive weight loss surgeries.
+It’s also suitable for those who have tried other weight loss methods without success and who do not qualify for bariatric surgery or who are not ready for more invasive weight loss surgeries such as the gastric sleeve surgery.
 However, a thorough medical evaluation is necessary to determine if the procedure is right for you.

 How long does the gastric balloon stay in the stomach?

-The gastric balloon typically stays in the stomach for six to eight months.
+Typically, the gastric balloon is in place in the stomach for six to eight months.
 After this period, it is deflated and removed.
 This timeframe may vary depending on the type of balloon used and the individual’s response to the procedure.

 What is the recovery time after a gastric balloon procedure?